 As soon as their eyes locked, Chartreuse knew.

-Some sixteen years earlier, two adults had been having a small difference of opinion.
-“I tell you, the baby’s coming!” the woman snapped at him.
+Some sixteen years before the attempt on Carrie’s life, two adults had been having a small difference of opinion.
+“I tell you, the baby’s coming,” the woman snapped.

-“All I asked was ‘are you sure’,” he countered, helping his wife put on her coat.
-“Because I don’t think your water’s broken.”
+“All I asked was ‘are you sure’,” the man countered, helping his wife put on her coat.
+“Because I don’t think your water broke.”

-“Nnnnngh… look *DEAR*, if *I* have to have the child *YOU* want, *YOU* are going to drive me to the damn hospital when *I* damn well tell you to do it!!!”
+“Nnnnngh… look *DEAR*, if *I* need to have the child *YOU* want, *YOU* are going to drive me to the damn hospital when *I* damn well tell you to do it.
+Understood?!”